I was fighting for identity, admits former agro surfer

 "With my new identity in Jesus and a changed heart, competition seemed less important and in fact the agro and pride that rose up within me in the competitive arena, I now saw as undesirable."

-At age 19, Andrew joined the RAAF to learn a trade.
-However, eight years of working on F111 fuel tanks led to heart operations, headaches from a growth on the brain and, eventually, a medical discharge.
+At age 19, Andrew joined the Royal Australian Air Force to learn a trade.
+However, eight years of working on F111 fuel tanks led to heart operations, headaches and ongoing problems from over exposure to solvents and, eventually, a medical discharge.

 Believing this was God's way of directing him back to Christian Surfers, he ended up as Asia Pacific co-ordinator before launching a church for surfers on the Sunshine Coast called SALT.

-“Today, I am involved in ministry in the role of Chaplain to the ASP World Longboard Tour,” Andrew shares.
-“This is a voluntary position funded by donations and my surf photography work.”
+"Today, I am involved in the role of Chaplain to the ASP World Longboard Tour," Andrew shares.
+"This is a voluntary position funded by donation and my surf photography work."

-It was also these roles that gave Andrew the idea of making a surfing documentary called Flux, designed to share the reality of Jesus Christ to a broader surf culture.
+It was also these roles that gave Andrew the idea of making a surfing documentary called Flux, designed as a means of unobtrusively sharing the reality of Jesus Christ to a broader surf culture.

-Filmed in Raglan, New Zealand, the movie follows a group of surfers of varied backgrounds, aged 12 to 60, as they share a house, waves, conversation over coffee, and a common desire to live lives of faith and truth.
+Set in Raglan, New Zealand, the movie follows a group of surfers of varied backgrounds, aged 12 to 60, as they share a house, waves, conversation over coffee, and a common desire to live lives of faith and truth.
+Flux has been shown on Christian television and used to share the gospel with the surf culture around the world.

 Andrew adds, "Together we studied the 'I Am' statements of Jesus found in John's Gospel.
 We were seeking to discover afresh just who Jesus said He was, as well as unity with one another, creation and God, the value of the individual and community, and the beauty of solace and creation."